 Werneth Youth Concert Band

 The Youth Band was formed in autumn 2010 as a part of Werneth Concert Band.
 It aims to get young people involved in making music as part of a group.
 The conductor is Alan Cottrill and the administrator Jane Cottrill.
 Both hold full DBS (formerly CRB) checks from Stockport MBC.
 Alan has twenty-seven years experience working for Manchester Music Service organizing, teaching, taking bands and ensembles.
-Alan works as Fleet Manager at a Special School Academy and also teaches woodwind and brass.
+Alan works at a school in Oldham and teaches woodwind and brass.
 Jane is a Primary School teacher and teaches both woodwind and brass.
 Both are long term members of Werneth Concert Band.

 The band meets every Friday during term time at the band's premises at Unit 36 Chadkirk Business Park, Stockport SK6 3NE, from 6.30 p.m. to 8.30 p.m.

-The Youth Band also arranges days and weekends aways with two very succesful tours to Northumberland in 2014 and 2015 - more information is available by clicking here.
+The Youth Band has also had days and weekends away with two very succesful tours to Northumberland in 2014 and 2015.

 On Saturday 6th May 2017, musicians from the BBC Philharmonic visited the Werneth Youth Concert Band as part of the BBC Ten Pieces coaching scheme.
 Professional musicians from the BBC Philharmonic lead a 'playing day' and worked with the children to learn new repetoire, develop musical skills and helped to build friendships and confidence of our young players.
 The day involved both whole ensemble and sectional rehearsals with an informal concert for friends and family.